 In virtually every mining camp and prairie town, a poker table could be found in each saloon, surrounded by prospectors, lawmen, cowboys, railroad workers, soldiers, and outlaws for a chance to tempt fortune and fate.

-Faro was by far the most popular and prolific game played in Old West saloons, followed by Brag, Three-card-monte, and dice games such as High-low, Chuck-a-luck, and Grand Hazard.
-Before long many of the Old West mining camps such as Deadwood, Leadville, and Tombstone became as well known for gunfights over card games as they did for their wealth of gold and silver ore.
+Faro was the most popular and prolific game played in Old West saloons, followed by Brag, Three-card-monte, and dice games such as High-low, Chuck-a-luck, and Grand Hazard.
+Before long many of the Old West mining camps such as Deadwood, Leadville, and Tombstone, became as well known for gunfights over card games as they did for their wealth of gold and silver ore.

 Professional gamblers such as Doc Holliday and Wild Bill Hickok learned early to hone their six-shooter skills at the same pace as their gambling abilities.
 Taking swift action upon the green cloth became part of the gamblers’ code – shoot first and ask questions later.